-The adjourned debate on Mr. Cobden's motion was resumed by Mr. ROBERT PHILLIMORE, who disputed the validity of the Arrow's register, and denied that she carried an English flag at the time of her being boarded.
+The adjourned debate on Mr. Cobden's motion was resumed by Mr. ROBERT PHILLIMORE, who disputed the validity of the Arrow's register, and denied that she carried on English flag at the time of her being boarded.
 She was not English in the sense of the treaty, and, moreover, the rules of that treaty were not laid down in accordance with international law.
-But, assuming that the English authorities were right in regard to the an attack upon a commercial community.
+But, assuming that the English authorities were right in regard to the vessel, the legal course of proceedings was of the majority binding on the minority.
+So that by seizing property in pledge, and not by so murderous an attack upon a commercial community.
 Commissioner Yeh had repeatedly disavowed any intention to affront the English flag; consequently, there was no excuse for such extreme measures.

-Sir GEORGE GREY defended the Bishops in the exercise of an independent judgment; accused Mr. Cobden of suppressing an important part of Mr. Cook's letter, which he had quoted in the course of his speech; and pointed out that Dr. Bowring, who had been appointed by the Aberdeen Ministry, of which Lord John Russell and Sir James Graham were members, had been denounced by his quondam colleagues, whilst it served their purpose to extol Admiral Seymour-the truth being that Admiral Seymour was an approving party to everything that had occurred.
-Members ought to decide the question irrespective of visions of a new Government, and entirely upon its merits .- Mr. PATRICK ROBERTson, from personal experience, spoke of the Chinese as being a race of barbarians, and disputed the flattering character given of them by Mr. Cobden.
-Sir JOHN PARINGTON regretted that the Government had not disavowed the acts of its agents in China; the lorcha to be English, the revenge taken for the Chinese insult: was excessive.
+Sir George Grey defended the Bishops in the exercise of an independent judgment; accused Mr. Cobden of suppressing an important part of Mr. Cook's letter, which he had quoted in the course of his speech; and pointed out that Dr. Bowring, who had been appointed by the Aberdeen Ministry, of which Lord John Russell and Sir James Graham were members, had been denounced by his quondam colleagues, whilst it served their purpose to extol Admiral Seymour-the truth being that Admiral Seymour was an approving party to everything that had occurred.
+Members ought to decide the question irrespective of visions of a new Government, and entirely upon its merits.-Mr. PATRICK ROBERTson, from personal experience, spoke of the Chinese as being a race of barbarians, and disputed the flattering character given of them by Mr. Cobden.

+Sir John Pakington regretted that the Government defence is that his superiors, the Ministers of the doctrine that they ought invariably to be supported at all hazards being false and bad.
+Even assuming the moved the second reading of this bill.-Lord Lynnlercharte be English, the revenge taken for the Chinese insult was excessive.
 Sir John Bowring, also, was compromised in another way.
 He had been charged by the Shanghai Chamber of Commerce with having deliberately misrepresented the instructions he had received from the Foreign Office, thereby obtaining the consent of the merchants there to an arrangement to which they would not otherwise have agreed.
-With regard to Adminal Seymour, he thought he would have acted better had he held a restraining hand, and not have shown himself so ready and willing an agent of Sir John The latter evidently desired to get into Bowring.
-Canton ; but it should be recollected that successive Governments had distinctly forbidden the enforcement of our claim by arms without the consent of the home authorities.-Mr. Collie: opposed the motion, believing that the law was on the side of the Government.
+With regard to Admiral Seymour, he thought he would have acted better had he held a restraining hand, and not have shown himself so ready and willing an agent of Sir John Bowring.
+The latter evidently desired to get into Canton; but it should be recollected that successive Governments had distinctly forbidden the enforcement of our claim by arms without the consent of the home authorities .- Mr. Collier opposed the motion, believing that the law was on the side of the Government.
 If the House affirmed the resolution, it would amount to an admission that we had been in the wrong from the beginning; the Chinese Government would be entitled to reparation, and would demand an abject apology.
 By negativing the resolution, the House would only affirm that, when a treaty is violated and the English flag insulted, we are bound to exact redress and reparation.